-Another huge savings is to stop using throw-away wraps for your bowls and dishes.
+Another savings tip is to stop using throw-away wraps for your bowls and dishes.

-You have several different options on buying these covers once and never having to use plastic or foil wrap again.
+You have several different options to buy these covers once and never have to use plastic or foil wrap again.
 Here are some ideas on Amazon:

-11) Saving money by drying clothes on the line.
+16. Saving money by drying clothes on the line

-One of the group members experimented with drying all their clothes outside on clothing lines.
-She found that her average savings were $20 per month.
+One of the group members experimented with drying all their laundry outside on clothing lines.
+She found that her average savings were $20 a month.

 Several of the members made their own laundry detergent.
 I would caution you to do some research on this because I’ve also heard that some homemade laundry detergents clog up washing machines.